Hillel Day School: 2000s and beyond

-Campus
+Facilities history

+Early locations
-The school opened in 1958 with a kindergarten and first grade in the facilities of the Hayim Greenberg Center at 19161 Schaefer, Detroit.
-In the next twelve years, Hillel rented space from various Jewish organisations:

-In 1960, the school relocated to United Hebrew Schools at 18977 Schaefer, Detroit.

-In 1962, the school moved to the Jewish Center, later known as Jimmy Prentis Morris Branch of the Jewish Community Center, at 15110 Ten Mile, Oak Park.
+In the first twelve years, Hillel rented space from various Jewish organisations.
+The school opened in 1958 with a kindergarten and first grade in the facilities of the Hayim Greenberg Center at 19161 Schaefer Hwy, Detroit.
+Then, in 1960, the school relocated to United Hebrew Schools at 18977 Schaefer Hwy, Detroit.
+In 1962, the school moved to the Jewish Center, later known as Jimmy Prentis Morris Branch of the Jewish Community Center, at 15110 West Ten Mile Rd, Oak Park.

-In 1963, Hillel moved to Congregation B’nai Moshe.
+From 1963, Hillel also held classes at the nearby Congregation B’nai Moshe at 14390 West Ten Mile, Oak Park.